django-cms/djangocms-ecosystem/README.md

 * feature-freeze: June 2020

 ## CMS packages
+These packages are officially endorsed by the django CMS Association.
 ### djangocms-alias
 Universial alias plugin for all contents that needs to be repeated within a project.
 * django CMS: 4.1, 5.0